-Auditory processing disorder (APD), also known as central auditory processing disorder (CAPD), is a hearing problem that affects about 5% of school-aged children.
+Auditory processing disorder (APD) is a hearing problem that affects about 3%â5% of school-aged children.

-Kids with this condition can't process what they hear in the same way other kids do because their ears and brain don't fully coordinate.
+Kids with this condition, also known as central auditory processing disorder (CAPD), can't understand what they hear in the same way other kids do.
+This is because their ears and brain don't fully coordinate.
 Something interferes with the way the brain recognizes and interprets sounds, especially speech.

-With the right therapy, kids with APD can be successful in school and life.
-Early diagnosis is important, because when the condition isn't caught and treated early, a child can have speech and language delays or problems learning in school.
+With the right strategies, kids with APD can be successful in school and life.
+Early diagnosis is important.
+If the condition is not identified and managed early, a child is at risk for listening and learning problems at home and school.